Start a profitable website or blog

-So when it comes to ebooks, keep em short!
+So when it comes to ebooks, keep them short!

 Don't think your ebook has to be a master piece either, just as long as it gives exactly what you promised in your sales letter, your readers will be happy.

 Frequently asked question pages are a great source of information.
-One of the largest FAQ sites can be found here: http://www.faqs.org/faqs/
+One of the largest FAQ sites are Quora and Yahoo Answers.

 While you can't steal these people's information, you sure can borrow it and reword it in your own words.